jshergal/tinify-net-unofficial/README.md

 await result.ToFileAsync("optimized_and_transformed.jpg");
 ```

-You can save both `OptimizedImage` and `Result` objects to a file, to a stream, to a buffer or pass in a preallocated buffer and copy the data directly to the buffer
+You can save both `OptimizedImage` and `ImageResult` objects to a file, to a stream, to a buffer or pass in a preallocated buffer and copy the data directly to the buffer
 ```csharp
 await using var optimizedImage = await client.ShrinkFromFile("unoptimized.jpg");
 await using var transformedImage =